Francois-Esquire/webgl-playground/README.md

 Repeat.

-To visit your experiment, click on the image tile.
+To visit your experiment, click on the image tile in the browser.

+Preview:

 ![Home Page](public/images/home.png)